Fantomas42/django-blog-zinnia/docs/CONFIGURATION.rst

   Used for allowing archives views in the future.

+ZINNIA_FEEDS_FORMAT
+  **Default :** 'rss'

+  String determining the format of the syndication feeds.
+  Use 'atom' for Atom feeds.

 ZINNIA_COPYRIGHT
   **Default :** 'Zinnia'

-  String used for copyrighting the RSS feeds.
+  String used for copyrighting the syndication feeds.

 ZINNIA_UPLOAD_TO
   **Default :** 'uploads'